-Compared to their concrete counterpart’s steel lintels are lighter and therefore easier to handle on site, this alongside its strength, durability and ability to be recycled make it truly compatible with long term sustainable development.
+Compared to their concrete counterparts, steel lintels are lighter and therefore easier to handle on-site, this alongside its strength, durability, and ability to be recycled makes it truly compatible with long-term sustainable development.

 The versatility of steel lintels means they can be custom-produced according to the specific building requirement, whether arched, in a corner, forming a bay window, and so on.

-At Civils and Lintels we work with the Harvey Steel Lintels, IG, Keystone, Birtley and Catnic to provide a comprehensive range of lintels and sizes.
+At Civils & Lintels, we work with Harvey Steel Lintels, IG, Keystone, Birtley, and Catnic to provide a comprehensive range of lintels and sizes.

-Civils and Lintels work with all the major steel lintel manufacturers to bring you the most comprehensive range of lintels in the UK.
-We can help you find the right solution regardless of wall type or length of lintel you require.
+Civils & Lintels partner all the major steel lintel manufacturers to bring you the most comprehensive range of lintels in the UK.
+We can help you find the right solution for your specific wall type or length of lintel that you require.

-Rolled steel lintel are for extreme loading conditions, these are designed for wider openings and typically feature a red paint finish.
+Rolled steel lintels are for extreme loading conditions.
+They are designed for wider openings and typically feature a red paint finish.